rapomerantz/java-profile-aggregator/README.md

 ## Key Features
 - Fetches Github user profile data and repositories
 - Aggregates and formats the response as JSON
-- Uses in-memory caching (5 min TTL) to reduce API rate limit issues
+- Uses in-memory caching to address API rate limit issues
 - Designed for simplicity, maintanability, and future extension.

 ## Example Response